FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 When connected to the virtual cluster, `kubectl` will behave as if it was connected to a regular Kubernetes cluster.
 This is achieved by connecting to the API server of the virtual cluster control plane #cite(<vcluster>).

-This control plane has high-level and low-level components.
+As we can see in @vcluster-arch, this control plane has high-level and low-level components.
 The high-level components only interact with the Kubernetes API, and do not have any knowledge of the host cluster.
 This includes, but is not limited to: Deployments, StatefulSets, and CustomResourceDefinitions.
 Low-level components on the other hand, have to interact with the host cluster.
 To do this, they use the vCluster syncer, which copies the pods created in the virtual cluster to the host cluster.